 Managing a workforce of hundreds of talented healthcare professionals can be extremely challenging.
 These programs are complex and time consuming.
 Throughout the year, demand for various healthcare professionals can ebb and flow.
 Seasonal spikes, life changes for staff members, and surprises like a global pandemic can cause shifts to staffing needs.

 What is an MSP?

-Many facilities turn to a managed service provider (MSP) to help procure and maintain temporary staff to simplify the staffing process.
+Many facilities turn to MSP Staffing (i.e. managed service provider program) to help procure and maintain temporary staff to simplify the staffing process.
 An MSP is a specialized agency that manages the temporary workforce of a client company by managing its preferred staffing agencies.

-Clients can utilize MSPs for a wide variety of roles.
-The first focus is in the procurement of employees.
+Clients can utilize MSP Staffing for a wide variety of roles.
+The first focus is on the procurement of employees.
 However, many MSPs also provide human resource services including conflict resolution, performance reviews, and more.

 Facilities utilize MSPs for many reasons.
 Some are looking for top talent, quicker fill rates, consolidated invoicing, market expertise, or a vendor management system (VMS).
 Whatever the need, an MSP can be the perfect healthcare staffing solution.